ryvoxr/notebook/school/college/virginia-tech.md

 involved?
 What have you learned and how would you like to share that with others at Virginia Tech?
 (120)**

+Scouts
+- Been with Scouts since I was 6
+- Importance of service, leadership, and community

 **Virginia Tech’s Principles of Community supports access and inclusion by affirming the dignity and value of every person, respecting differences, promoting mutual understanding and open expression, and strives to eliminate